- A new rapid blood test kit for Covid-19 has been approved in SA

 The process is in line with global best practice where all regulators go to their national reference laboratory, who determine the protocol.
 Scientists at the NHLS work closely with the World Health Organization (WHO) and follow international best practice when developing the protocols that must be used for performance testing, she said.
 “South Africa and the NHLS has a wealth of experience with these type of test kits for HIV and tuberculosis, so there is a wealth of knowledge in terms of protocol development,” Julsing-Keyter said.

 'We have to be cautious'

-She said test results influenced behaviour and policy and so it was essential to tread carefully.
-“We don’t want to flood the market with tests and then have to recall them as happened in the US.”
+She said test results influence behaviour and policy and so it was essential to tread carefully.
+“We don’t want to flood the market with tests and then have to recall them as happened in the USA.”

-Licenses for the manufacture or importing of high risk devices will be given only if evidence was provided that the devices are registered for use in one of six jurisdictions – the US, Europe, Canada, Australia, Brazil and Japan – or if the device has been pre-qualified by the WHO.
+Licences for the manufacture or importing of high-risk devices will be given only if evidence is provided that the devices are registered for use in one of six jurisdictions namely USA, Europe, Canada, Australia, Brazil and Japan or if the device has been pre-qualified by the WHO.

 SAHPRA could not do this “kind of retrospective” action as it does not have the capacity “to control it [the process]”.
-“It’s easier for us to control it upfront and rather release a good product onto the market than allow the market to flourish and then try to pull off non-compliant tests after the fact,” she said.
+“It’s easier for us to control it upfront and rather release a good product onto the market than allow the market to flourish and then try to pull off non-compliant tests after the fact.”

-The other quality control measure in place under Section 21 was for the NHLS to do a lot-to-lot sample verification before release which is part of Sahpra’s quality control mandate.
+The other quality control measure in place in terms of Section 21 is for the NHLS to do a lot-to-lot sample verification before release which is part of SAHPRA’s quality control mandate.

 “We are custodians.
 It’s a matter of public health.
-If we don’t protect the public, there will be massive repercussions.
-So what if we are perceived to be cautious?
-We would rather [be] this than having masses of inaccurate results that inform poor behaviour that will put the population at higher risk.
-We don’t want to have recalls.
-We consider recalls very seriously,” she said.
+If we don’t protect the public, there will be massive repercussions… so what if we are perceived to be cautious… we would rather [be] this than having masses of inaccurate results that inform poor behaviour that will put the population at higher risk… We don’t want to have recalls… We consider recalls very serious,” she said.

-Adele Baleta is an independent science writer, media consultant and trainer.
-This article was produced by Spotlight – health journalism in the public interest.
+*Adele Baleta is an independent science writer, media consultant and trainer